The Best UX Portfolio Website Builders Cover Image

 Code Your Own Online UX Portfolio

-But what if you really want to code your own portfolio but have no coding skills?
-Well, if you love a challenge, you can consider the following online platforms that teach you how to code.
-If you don’t know coding, we don’t recommend that you learn it to create your first online UX portfolio.
-Rather, you should treat these online coding courses as part of your long-term plan, so you’ll eventually be able to code your own personal website.
+Nothing beats coding your website from scratch, but what if you really want to code your own portfolio but have no coding skills and haven’t a clue how to write HTML, CSS, and JavaScript code?
+Well, if you love a challenge, you can consider the following online platforms that teach you how to code—and treat these online coding courses as part of your long-term plan to get into coding, so you’ll eventually be able to code your own personal website.

 Khan Academy (Free)

-Khan Academy is a nonprofit online platform that provides free courses for everyone.
-We love Khan Academy’s mission.
-In particular, we recommend that you take Khan Academy’s courses on HTML, CSS and JavaScript, which will teach you the basics you need to create your own website.
+Khan Academy is a nonprofit online platform that provides free courses for everyone—and we love Khan Academy’s mission—and we recommend that you take Khan Academy’s courses on HTML, CSS, and JavaScript, particularly, and they’ll teach you the basics you need to create your own website.

-We found Khan Academy’s interface particularly suited to learning coding; for instance, their “video” lessons contain a two-panel layout where on the left panel you’ll see the live code being updated as the instructor speaks, while on the right you’ll see a live preview of the website.
+We found Khan Academy’s interface particularly suited to learning coding; for instance, their “video” lessons contain a two-panel layout where on the left panel you’ll see the live code being updated as the instructor speaks, while—on the right—you’ll see a live preview of the website on show for you to see right away what works well for your needs.

 © Khan Academy, Fair Use